 This might sound strange now, but during this time, the referees, time-keepers, and state-appointed medics were not WWF employees but instead assigned by the different State Athletic Commissions, and in this case, it was the one from New York.
 The “crooked referee” in question; Dick Kroll was a former pro wrestler and was the head referee used in their monthly MSG shows.

-You can read further about this screwjob in the link embedded below.
+You can read further about this screwjob here.